 ORECCHIETTE E RAPE → Puglia

 It’s a mix of goodness, simplicity and lightness: the turnips, a vegetable, are associated with a handmade pasta which reminds us of small ears, that’s why they are called “orecchiette”!
-In 1500, the ability to make “recchjtedd” 1 was considered a sort of woman’s dowry.
+In 1500, the ability to make “recchjtedd” (this is a dialectal word used in Puglia to denote this pasta called “orecchiette”) was considered a sort of woman’s dowry.

 ARANCINI → Sicilia